Kevinqian0501/python_books/financial_books/Technical_Analysis_for_Dummies.md

 In other words, to buy and hold securities for a long period of time is a well-documented path to accumulating capital, but only if you got in at the best time .
 Otherwise, buy-and-hold is a path to the poorhouse

+Also, insider trading would not be so profitable (and periodically scandalous) if all information were available immediately.
+This is why securities analysts follow pharmaceutical and high-tech companies with a microscope — to get the news first.
+Not everyone can afford to keep up on all the news all the time about their securities.

 Excerpt From: Rockefeller, Barbara.
 “Technical Analysis For Dummies.” iBooks.